This handy guide will help you to establish whether you need planning permission for a shed, outbuilding or other garden structure.

-This is a surprisingly common question, and it’s reassuring that most people are alert to the need to check where they stand before erecting any form of structure in their garden.
+This is a surprisingly common question.
+And it’s reassuring that most people are alert to the need to check where they stand before erecting any form of garden structure.

 Shed planning permission

-Since a change in the law in 2008, outbuildings benefit from “permitted development rights”.
-This means that as long as you satisfy certain criteria, outbuilding planning permission is automatically granted, i.e. you do not need to make an application.
+A change in the law in 2008 means outbuildings benefit from “permitted development rights”.
+This means that as long as you satisfy specific criteria, outbuilding planning permission is automatically granted.
+In other words, there’s no need for an application.

 Permitted development outbuildings

-Your proposed structure will have permitted development rights if it meets the following criteria (note – all measurements are external):
+Your proposed structure has permitted development rights if it meets the following criteria (note – all measurements are external):

-- It is for domestic use only, by the people who occupy the house and contains no sleeping accommodation.
+- It is for domestic use only by the house’s occupants and contains no sleeping accommodation.